edoreld/hesa-campaign/Relationships System.md

 |+4|d6|
 |+5|d4|

 If you are a 2nd level Cleric with a +3 bonus to Wisdom and you wish to learn the Medicine skill, you would start out with a d8 for your Training Check.
 At the end of 4 hours where you practiced and studied medicine, anatomy, and health - you would then roll a d8.
-On a roll of 1, you would then move on to a d6 for the check.
+On a roll of 8, you would then move on to a d6 for the check.
 You would repeat this Training Check until you gained 2 successes on a d4 die.

 #### Training Costs

 Certain proficiencies will require a cost in gold to pay for supplies and materials.
 On average, the cost is 2gp per day, but it may be lower or higher depending of what is being trained.

-Here are the relevant ability modifiers for certains skills
+Here are the relevant ability modifiers for certain skills

 |Tool Set||Ability|
 |---|---|---|